eclipse-dash/dash-licenses/README.md

 ## Build

 The project uses standard Maven to build.

+The project uses Java 11 language features. **Java 11 or greater is required.**

 From the root:

 ```
 $ mvn clean install